noselasd/e212/README.md

    (default should just be to place it in $HOME/go/src, so the files are within $HOME/go/src/e212/)

-4. Install the govendor tool:
-   go get -u github.com/kardianos/govendor
+4. Install dependencies in vendor folder go mod vendor

 5. cd $HOME/go/src/e212/

-6. Fetch dependencies:
-    $GOPATH/bin/govendor sync

-7. build the app:
+6. build the app:
     make

-8. Add a user(admin with password admin)  and initialize the database:
+7. Add a user(admin with password admin)  and initialize the database:
     ./e212_cmd newuser admin admin@example.com admin

-9. (Optional) Add E212 entries from ITU (Note, there can be some constraint violation due to duplicated entries from the ITU website) sqlite3 mccmnc.db < e212.sql
+8. (Optional) Add E212 entries from ITU (Note, there can be some constraint violation due to duplicated entries from the ITU website) sqlite3 mccmnc.db < e212.sql

-10. Run the app:
+9. Run the app:
     ./e212

-11. Visit the website at http://localhost:4000
+10. Visit the website at http://localhost:4000
     (Admin login can use the user:admin password:admin for the user created above)

 Develop